scottjaymsu/Asteroid-Game/README.md

 - Keeping the ship within the game window bounds
 - Implementing projectiles for shooting asteroids
 - Adding a scoring system
 - Continuously spawning new asteroids

 ---

-## Project Structure

----